joseeloren/ATLASEigen_EvalTest/README.md

 ## Future work
 * Add more tests and refactor tests and data.
+* Test of more range of number
 * Check run time in order to improve calculations.
 * Refactor some common code in methods.
+* Use template to allow other types of data.
+Now double is fixed, but is because to not allow something that are not numbers.

 Note: I did my best on the time I have.
 I am a bit busy with university work and final project on this moment.